 Gazprom has thus given the European Commission cause to dramatically reduce the costs of providing energy.
 It would be foolish not to take advantage of Russia’s mistake in once again opting to use gas as a weapon.

-John Roberts is a nonresident senior fellow at the Atlantic Council Global Energy Center.
+John Roberts is a senior fellow with the Atlantic Council Global Energy Center.